powsybl/powsybl-distribution/README.md

 - Test network files in the [`resources`](https://github.com/powsybl/powsybl-distribution/tree/main/resources) folder are present in the `etc` folder of the generated distribution.
 - A configuration file is provided in this distribution but will be overriden by your local configuration file if you have one.

-To learn more about how to use this basic PowSyBl distribution, go to our [beginner guide](https://www.powsybl.org/docs/todo.html).